-Many scholars believe that Buku was possibly Zhou's real ancestor and lived a nomadic lifestyle in Qingyang of Gansu, while Qi(2) was only a figure from compilation, not a real person.
+Many scholars believe that Bu Ku was possibly the Zhou's real ancestor and lived a nomadic lifestyle in Qingyang of Gansu, while Qi(2) was only a figure from compilation, not a real person.
 Inspired by the Shang's Qi(1) being the son of Di Jun and Jian Di, scholars of the Zhou fabricated stories of Qi(2) being the son of Di Ku (Di Jun) and Jiang Yuan.
 The Zhou tried to build a link between their ancestor with the Di Jun and specially fabricated that King Yao nominated Qi(2) to be his "Nong Shi" then King Shun nominated Qi(2) to be his "Hou Ji," to evoke the association with Hou Ji (Di Jun's son).
 The stories of Qi(1 and 2) (same pronunciation but different Chinese characters) were believed to be false.

 The Zhou People came from a small and obscure tribe originated from the far west of China.
 It was very hard for Ji Chang to get support from other groups of people to fight with him against the much larger Shang Dynasty.
-However, Ji Chang and his son Ji Fa were clever politicians, they falsified some stories about the most powerful five ancient groups and claimed that Zhuan Xu, Di Jun, Yan Di and Shao Hao were all Huang Di's offspring.
+However, Ji Chang and his son Ji Fa were clever politicians, they falsified some stories about the most powerful five ancient groups and claimed that the Zhuan Xu, Di Jun, Yan Di and Shao Hao were all the Huang Di's offspring.
 These stories were written by the Zhou's scholars in The Five Classic of Regions Within the Seas.
-Huang Di, the ancestor of several small groups of people, who used to live in the west of the Qinghai Lake and later lived in the north of the Chishui River, became known as the common ancestor of all groups in China.
+Huang Di, who used to live in the west of the Qinghai Lake, later moved to the north of the Chishui River, and later was regarded as the ancestor by several small groups of people in the north, became known as the common ancestor of all groups in China.